 Northern Ireland Lowland Breeding Wader Survey

-Help investigate whether Northern Irish lowland grasslands are supporting breeding waders.
+Investigating whether Northern Irish lowland grasslands are supporting breeding waders.

+This survey is no longer seeking volunteers.
 In the late 1980s, a series of surveys discovered that lowland damp grassland areas were particularly important to Northern Ireland’s breeding waders, with over half the total estimated population being found in these sites (Partridge and Smith, 1992).
 Lowland sites which were surveyed as part of this original study have not been specifically revisited for breeding waders since.
 We are therefore resurveying a sample of lowland sites visited in the original study, aiming to: